keptn/keptn.github.io/content/docs/0.6.0/usecases/quality-gates/index.md

 ## Install Keptn just for this use case

-If you want to install Keptn just to explore the capabilities of Keptn quality gates, you have the option to roll-out Keptn **without** components for automated delivery and operations.
+If you want to install Keptn just to explore the capabilities of quality gates, you have the option to roll-out Keptn **without** components for automated delivery and operations.
 Therefore, set the `use-case` flag to `quality-gates` when executing the [install](../../reference/cli/#keptn-install) command:

 ```console
 keptn install --platform=[aks|eks|gke|openshift|pks|kubernetes] --use-case=quality-gates